single-spa/single-spa.js.org/website/versioned_docs/version-5.x/api.md

 singleSpa.unloadApplication('app1', {waitForUnmount: true});
 ```

-The purpose of unloading a registered application is to set it back to to a NOT_LOADED status, which means that it will be re-bootstrapped the next time it needs to mount.
+The purpose of unloading a registered application is to set it back to a NOT_LOADED status, which means that it will be re-bootstrapped the next time it needs to mount.
 The main use-case for this was to allow for the hot-reloading of entire registered applications, but `unloadApplication` can be useful whenever you want to re-bootstrap your application.

 Single-spa performs the following steps when unloadApplication is called.